 How realistic is your acquisition pitch?

 - Do you position your organization as the most authoritative source, and promise to answer all their questions?
-It’s a very good goal, but make sure members know how to ask the questions so you can answer them.
+It’s a very good goal, but make sure people know how to ask the questions so you can answer them.

-- If you have a product testing program, are you prepared to manage expectations (because it’s unlikely you’ll have enough products for 100% of your members to test-and-keep)?
+- If you have a product testing program, are you prepared to manage expectations (because it’s unlikely you’ll have enough products for 100% of your audience members to test-and-keep)?

 - Are benefits exclusive, or can they pick up the magazine on the newsstand for less (or read it online at no cost)?